natnaelargaw/opencog-audiovisual/README.md

 =======
 ##Introduction
 ------------
-**This package is built with the intention of addressing the following user requirements**
+This package is built with the intention of addressing the following user requirements.
 ###Audio
 ------------
 1. Sudden Change Detection

-To make the robot detect significant changes -audio. e.g some one yelling at the robot  all of the sudden.__
+* To make the robot detect significant changes -audio. e.g some one yelling at the robot  all of the sudden.
 2. Sound Classification

-Classifying each chunk of sound as quite, normal conversation, shouted conversation, very loud sound like gunshot.__
+* Classifying each chunk of sound as quite, normal conversation, shouted conversation, very loud sound like gunshot.
 3. Sex Perception

-Detecting speaker's Gender based on thier audio utterance.__
+* Detecting speaker's Gender based on thier audio utterance.
 4. Speakers Counting

-Detecting the number of speakers/talking folks from real-time gathered audio data.__
+* Detecting the number of speakers/talking folks from real-time gathered audio data.
 5. Speakers Speed

-Answers how fast is the person Talking__
+* Answers how fast is the person Talking
 ###Visual
 ------------
-**1. Visibility Checkup**
+1. Visibility Checkup
-Check the amount of light in a given room. e.g In the case of dark room, informing the system about the situation and interacting w/ the user in based on the context (like i can't see you, some one is blocking me, bla bla).__
+* Check the amount of light in a given room. e.g In the case of dark room, informing the system about the situation and interacting w/ the user in based on the context (like i can't see you, some one is blocking me, bla bla).
-**2. Room Silence**
+2. Room Silence
-Detect how placid/chaotic the room is.__
+* Detect how placid/chaotic the room is.
-**3. Room Occupation**
+3. Room Occupation
-To answer questions such as any available subject in the room lately?
-How many?__
+* To answer questions such as any available subject in the room lately?
+How many?

 ##Requirements and Setup
 ------------